Last Updated on

-I’ll tell you more about Coober Pedy soon and make sure I also put together some photos from our diversion to a place called The Breakaways.
+I’ve got some more details in my story about Coober Pedy and I’ve also put together some photos from our side trip to a nearby place called The Breakaways.
 It’s stunning and is not that well known, so is a real treat.

 The train station for Coober Pedy is about 50 kilometres out of the town at a place called Manguri.
 Although, calling it a ‘station’ is being a bit generous.
 It’s really just a stretch of red dirt with a second parallel track so other trains can pass by.

 My fellow passengers

 When we get back from the excursion, there’s a bonfire going and the staff are serving drinks and snacks.
 People gather in groups around the tables and chat.
 New friendships have clearly been made already.

 Although people tend to come on The Ghan alone, as couples, or with family members, it’s hard to avoid interacting with other guests.

 The dining carriage, for instance, has tables of four and you’ll usually be seated with someone else.

 The layout of the lounge lets you talk amongst yourself or turn slightly and start a conversation with the people nearby.

 And there are plenty of opportunities to mingle on the excursions.